 Why Lip Liners Make Fantastic Lipsticks

-Reason Number One: Lip liners make great matte lipsticks.
 Almost all lip liners give you a creamy, highly-pigmented, non-shiny look.
 There are a few that have some shine to them (think "bronze"), but that is usually recognizable by its color and/or name, and if you want that, go right ahead; it's still a great lipstick.
 I have found that lip liners that don't need sharpening are creamier than lip pencils, so experiment with that to find your preference.
 Lip pencils, accordingly, tend to be drier, and you may want to put a lip balm on first.
 Like matte lipsticks, lip liners stay put, making them a no-fuss lipstick option.

 The only downside, if you can call it that, is that it takes a little more time to fill in your lips with a lip liner as opposed to that quick swipe you can do with a lipstick tube.
-I have found that this is a minor issue, especially as I got faster over practice.
+I have found that this is a minor issue, especially as I got faster through practice.
 Whether you use a lip pencil or a self-sharpening lip liner may not be much of an issue when you are just lining your lips, but you may find you have a distinct preference when coloring your lips full.
 Have fun experimenting!

 Which type of lip liner do you prefer?